Continuation method for PDE-constrained global optimization: Analysis and application to the shallow water equations: Application to the shallow water equations

-We are now ready to turn towards the hydraulics.
-In the present section, we derive the inertial wave equation, a linear variant of the inertial wave equation, as well as a suitable discretization.
+In the present section, we summarize the one-dimensional shallow water equations.
+These are also known as the \emph{Saint-Venant} equations \cite{de1871theorie}.

 The shallow water equations describe situations in fluid dynamics where the horizontal length scale is large compared to the water depth.
-The 1D shallow water equations are also known as the Saint-Venant equations, and are given by the momentum equation
+The Saint-Venant equations are given by the momentum equation